 Mrs Eyb comes to OAGS with a vast array of experience, industry contacts, and aspirations for all things agriculture.
 Basing her teaching practices on a combination of hands-on experiences, industry immersion and a sound understanding of the holistic nature of agriculture and the environment, Sarah has a passion for developing an understanding of Agricultural Science in young people.

-In 2020 OAGS will develop plans and build in preparation for the official commencement of the ACE Program in 2021.
 We welcome the involvement of OAGS community members who have the expertise to positively contribute to ACE.

 Introducing Mrs Sarah Eyb - Agriculture Teacher & ACE Program Coordinator